Help Student Composers: Find Something Positive to Say

 This is something all great music teachers do regularly.
 In the same way that a teacher can find one good thing in almost any performance, a teacher can usually find one good thing in a music composition.
-I think we often forget though that in these moments where we mention something positive, we can also teach them about additional compositional techniques.
+I think we often forget though that in these moments where we mention something positive, we can also help student composers by teaching them about additional compositional techniques.

 I like to look for something in the following areas on which to comment:

 1. Form: Either the form of the piece or the smaller form of the melody (like a, a, b, a).

 Drawing attention to where the student has created “relief” for the ears by altering an established pattern or drawing attention to where the student has created “white space” are two important composing techniques to which I like to give special attention.
 Many students have problems knowing when to stop, so I like to comment if a student has used variation in their repeats effectively and has ended their piece at an appropriate length.